Five Tips for a Great Portfolio

 First things first, what is a fashion design portfolio?
 Consider this as a professional presentation of your work, your USP in the respective field, and the scope and aptitude in it.
 As a designer or a fashion student, your portfolio speaks more than your resume or CV.
 Why so?
 Well, since fashion design is more of a creative career that works around visual proofs of the work, a portfolio is naturally the medium to showcase that.
 A fashion professional’s portfolio reflects their personality and work that displays the ‘Why You?’ factor.

 But, not every compilation of designs and your work can make the cut.
-Sure, they can be referred to as portfolios but not those that are exceptional.
-And, you certainly need an exceptional portfolio to excel at your designing gig, get that dream fashion job, or reach the top of the industry in any capacity.
+Sure, they can be referred to as portfolios but not as exceptional ones.
+And, you certainly need an exceptional fashion design portfolio to excel at your designing gig, get that dream fashion job, or reach the top of the industry in any capacity.

 Why Do You Need a Portfolio?